 Year 7 and 8: Observing earthworms

-Gail used the SLH Observing earthworms activity with her year 7 and 8 students.
+Gail used the Observing earthworms activity with her year 7 and 8 students.
 In this activity, students used observation to explore earthworm anatomy and the nature of science.
 The activity requires students to ‘jot down notes about what they’ve observed’.
 To help her students communicate their observations and ideas, Gail developed a graphic organiser that guided her students through the observation process by directing their attention to different aspects of observation.
 Drawing, writing, calculating and using multiple senses helped students to develop, reflect, abstract, highlight and coordinate the ideas under investigation.

 Year 5 and 6: Eel hotel

 Mila’s science unit was on the New Zealand longfin eel – physical features, habitat, life cycle and threats.
 Mila adapted the Bird hotel activity from the SLH to the ‘Eel hotel’, whereby students participated in a dramatic game to experience the eel’s journey through its life cycle.

 Mary and Cilla used the Colour and taste activity with their year 3 and 4 students.
 In this activity, students investigated the relationship between colour and flavour using five different coloured drinks.
 Mary and Cilla used auditory and visual techniques to introduce and scaffold the relevant science concepts in a fun and memorable way.
 While both teachers used music videos about the senses (Mr R’s Sense of Taste Song and The Five Senses - Educational Children's Song – Animation), Cilla also used colourful images of food from here and a Monster Sense activity on the five senses.